 Is appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.

-If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400
+If the DSLs (or assistants) are not available, advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400

-The governing body:
+The Governing Body:

 Ensures that the school: